BRACKETS-by-TRIAD/craftable/README.md

 ### Demo ###

-We have created a demo for you to play around at https://demo.brackets.sk.
+We have created a demo for you to play around at https://demo.getcraftable.com.

 Use these credentials to sign-in:
-- email: `administrator@brackets.sk`
+- email: `demo@getcraftable.com`
 - password: `demo123`

 You can see an administration of:
-- [Posts](https://demo.brackets.sk/admin/posts) - this is the standard CRUD generated with `admin-generator` package
+- [Posts](https://demo.getcraftable.com/admin/posts) - this is the standard CRUD generated with `admin-generator` package
-- [Translatable Articles](https://demo.brackets.sk/admin/translatable-articles) - this is the showcase for `translatable`eloquent models
+- [Translatable Articles](https://demo.getcraftable.com/admin/translatable-articles) - this is the showcase for `translatable`eloquent models
-- [Manage access](https://demo.brackets.sk/admin/users) - is a extended CRUD for the User (your existing eloquent model) management
+- [Manage access](https://demo.getcraftable.com/admin/users) - is a extended CRUD for the User (your existing eloquent model) management
-- [Translations](https://demo.brackets.sk/admin/translations) - where you can manage the translations stored in the database
+- [Translations](https://demo.getcraftable.com/admin/translations) - where you can manage the translations stored in the database

 ### Made of components ###